zmeadows/lldbg/README.md

 ![](https://github.com/zmeadows/lldbg/workflows/build-linux/badge.svg) ![](https://github.com/zmeadows/lldbg/workflows/build-macos/badge.svg)

 This is an alpha-stage native GUI for lldb.
 It is currently about 50% down the path towards usable.
-The basic goal is to provide vim/emacs users with a lightweight, cross-platform, easy-to-compile, easy-to-use likeness of what you would see in a full-featured IDE debugger interface.
+The basic goal is to provide vim/emacs users on linux/macOS with a lightweight, easy-to-compile, easy-to-use likeness of what you would see in a full-featured IDE debugger interface.

 Primary goals are:
 * open/close and respond to user input instantly, 100% of the time